Education MA, Adult Learning in Informal and Formal Contexts II, 7.5 credits

 Publisher: Cambridge University Press & Assessment Research Report

-Additional articles related to the chosen field of study will be included.
+Articles related to the chosen field of study will be added.

 Reference literature